 Writing an investment memorandum is an essential process many go through.

-But, depending on what type of funding you are looking to raise, there are key differences between what you should and should not include.
+Depending on what type of funding you are looking to raise, there are key differences between what you should and should not include.

-1. Make it Easy to Understand.
+1. Make it easy to understand

 Clarity is key.
 Taking your time and using language which funds understand is very important.
 Their top priority is getting to grips with the opportunity and business plan.

-By allowing them to scan proposals and find answers to pressing questions quickly, you’re increasing the likelihood of getting those all important offers!
+By allowing them to scan proposals and find answers to pressing questions quickly, you’re increasing the likelihood of getting those all-important offers!

 The problem with including weighty information and jargon in any business communication is: